+Flamingo would remain the main boat access point to Florida Bay within Everglades National Park.
+Much of Florida Bay would be in the boat access zone.
+Motorboat access could also continue via existing channels and routes, as identified on NOAA charts and in the widely available "Florida Bay Map and Guide."
 Future refinements to this system would be based on the boating safety and resource protection plan effort described in the "Overall Concept" section of this alternative.
-Along with improved marking and maintenance of the channel/access route and boundary markers and the mandatory boater education program, pole/troll zones, pole/troll/idle zones, and idle and slow-speed corridors would be established to protect designated submerged marine wilderness, vegetation, and wildlife resources while allowing a wide range of recreation opportunities.
-New idle-, slow-speed, and onplane corridors would also be added to improve visitor enjoyment and safety, while protecting shallow-water resources.
-Idle- and slow-speed corridors would allow motorized access to important destinations.
-These corridors would also provide access across sensitive resource areas, as water depth and other conditions permit.
-On-plane corridors occur in areas of the bay with sufficient water depth to allow boats to operate at faster, but safe speeds.
-For locations of these corridors, please see "Florida Bay Management Zones -NPS Preferred Alternative" map at the end of this section.
+Coupled with improved marking and maintenance of channel and boundary markers, as well as the mandatory boater education program, pole/troll zones and idle speed, no-wake areas would be established to better protect designated submerged marine wilderness, vegetation, and wildlife resources while allowing a wide range of recreation opportunities and reasonable recreational access (see "Florida Bay Management Zones - NPS Preferred Alternative" map at the end of this section).

-The pole/troll and pole/troll/idle zones shown on the "NPS Preferred Alternative" map were developed with much public input and are based on science and expert on-the-water knowledge of where boats can be operated with reduced likelihood of damaging seagrass beds and other shallow water habitats.
+The pole/troll zones shown on the "NPS Preferred Alternative" map were developed with much public input and are based on science and expert on-the-water knowledge of where boats can be operated with reduced likelihood of damaging seagrass beds and other shallow water habitats.
 The zone locations would be fine-tuned over time through the adaptive management process.
-Under this alternative, about 102,838 acres (about 26%) of Florida Bay waters within the park (392,580 acres) would be in the pole/troll zone and 24,588 acres (about 6%) would be within the pole/troll/idle zone.
-About 260,700 acres (about 66%) would be in the boat access zone, which allows on-plane, safe speed transit.
+Under this alternative, about 131,392 acres (about 33%) of Florida Bay waters within the park (392,580 acres) would be in the pole/ troll zone.
 Within pole/troll zones, boats would have to be propelled using push poles, electric trolling motors, or paddles.
-Within the pole/troll/idle zones, water depths may occasionally be suitable for certain types of boats to be propelled using internal combustion engines operated at idle speed.
-Internal combustion engines could also be used in designated channel/access routes.
-The pole/troll and pole/troll/idle zones would be minimally marked to preserve the scenery and aesthetics of Florida Bay and minimize maintenance requirements.
+Internal combustion engines could be used in designated channels/access routes.
+The pole/troll zones would be minimally marked to preserve the scenery and aesthetics of Florida Bay and minimize maintenance requirements.
 This means that boaters would rely primarily on navigation skills, global positioning system (GPS) technology, marine charts, and materials developed for the boater education program to comply with the zone requirements.
 The references to shoreline pole/troll zones in eastern Florida Bay on the "Florida Bay Management Zones - NPS Preferred Alternative" map are specific to shorelines along Blackwater Sound, Little Blackwater Sound, Shell Key, the Boggies, and Little Buttonwood Sound.
 The pole/troll zone for these areas would extend out 300 feet from the shorelines of these areas (with the boat access zone beyond that).

 A 300-foot-wide idle speed, no-wake area would be designated along the mainland shoreline from Middle Cape eastward to Shell Creek (west end of Long Sound).
 The purpose of this designation would be to reduce shoreline erosion from motorboat wakes, improve safety and visitor experience for those on the shoreline or boating close to the shoreline, and to better protect wildlife.
 This zone would also serve as a buffer that would improve the natural soundscapes in the adjacent backcountry and wilderness areas.
 In many places along the shoreline, the idle speed, no-wake designation would be superseded by the more restrictive pole/troll zones.
-Visitors would be expected to abide by pole/troll zone, pole/troll/idle zone, backcountry zone, and idle-speed requirements, except in emergency situations.
+Visitors would be expected to abide by pole/troll zone, backcountry zone, and idlespeed requirements, except in emergency situations.